-Editorial note: I originally wrote this post for the NDepend blog.
-You can check out the original here, at the site.
-If you like this post, head on over, and check out more at the site.
+Editorial note: I originally wrote this post for the SmartBear blog.
+Check out the original here, at their site.
+While you’re there, take a look around at their offering.